 Oyasuminasai | (おやすみなさい) | Good night | When you go to bed |

-As for the working culture, the Japanese are known in the world to be some of the most hardworking people in the office.
-Therefore, there are times wherein they sometimes must work overtime, and if you are planning to go home ahead of them, do note the greetings and polite Japanese phrases you can use.
+In terms of work culture, the Japanese are known around the world as some of the hardest working people in the office.
+Therefore, there are times when they sometimes have to work overtime, and if you are planning to go home before they do, make sure you know the greetings and polite Japanese phrases you can use.

 English | Japanese | Meaning | When to use |